Tomodachi94/ftb-py/README.md

 ## License

-Dash - A Discord bot for the FTB Gamepedia Discord.
+ftb-py - A collection of utilities made for the FTB Gamepedia.

 [Source](https://github.com/Tomodachi94/Dash)
 © Tomodachi94 2021 MIT License